-- An effectiveness trial showed lipid-based nutrient supplementation but not corn–soya blend offered a modest benefit in weight gain among 6- to 18-month-old underweight children in rural Malawi. (abstract)
+- An effectiveness trial showed lipid-based nutrient supplementation but not corn–soya blend offered a modest benefit in weight gain among 6- to 18-month-old underweight children in rural Malawi. (abstract and free full-text)

 Thakwalakwa CM, Ashorn P, Jawati M, Phuka JC, Cheung YB, Maleta KM.
 Public Health Nutr.
 2012 Jun 13:1-8.

-- A lipid-based nutrient supplement but not corn-soy blend modestly increases weight gain among 6- to 18-month-old moderately underweight children in rural Malawi. (abstract)
+- A lipid-based nutrient supplement but not corn-soy blend modestly increases weight gain among 6- to 18-month-old moderately underweight children in rural Malawi. (abstract and free full-text)

 Thakwalakwa C, Ashorn P, Phuka J, Cheung YB, Briend A, Puumalainen T, Maleta K. J Nutr.
 2010 Nov;140(11):2008-13.
 Epub 2010 Sep 22.